Union County DOC, NJ

 Did You Know?

-This page covers Union County Department of Corrections in New Jersey.
-Union County inmates are housed at the Essex County Jail and the Hudson County Jail.
+This page covers Union County DOC in New Jersey.
+To locate an inmate, call the Hudson County Jail or Essex County Jail phone numbers and follow the automated prompts.

 This guide is compiled from official facility documentation and community feedback.
 Learn how we verify